jacobemcken/proven/README.md

 ```

 When representing a nested data structure in a graphical user interface
-ie. a web form, the path can be used to highlight the form and/or specific form
+i.e. a web form, the path can be used to highlight the form and/or specific form
 fields which has led to the validation error.